-Platt Nera International Limited (the "Company") is a limited liability company incorporated in the Cayman Islands on 23 November 2018 and the shares of which are listed on the Stock Exchange.
+Platt Nera International Limited (the "Company") is a limited liability company incorporated in the Cayman Islands on 23 November 2018 and the shares of which are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
 The registered office of the Company is located at Cricket Square, Hutchins Drive, PO Box 2681, Grand Cayman, KY1-1111, Cayman Islands and the principal place of business of the Company in Thailand is located at 170/9-10 Ocean Tower 1, 4th Floor, Soi Sukhumvit 16 (Sammit), Ratchadapisek Road, Klongtoey, Bangkok 10110, Thailand.

-During the year ended 31 December 2020, the Group was principally engaged in the provision of IT integrated solutions and IT support services, and the sale of equipment in Thailand.
+During the year ended 31 December 2021, the Group was principally engaged in the provision of IT integrated solutions and IT support services, and the sale of equipment in Thailand.